tquang972/debt-tracker/docs/POST_MORTEM.md

 - [ ] **Ask the User** - Can they inspect DevTools and share what they see?

 **Only after checking all of the above should you assume complex issues like async timing, browser quirks, or race conditions.**

+### Golden Rule
+**NEVER GUESS.
+ALWAYS ASK QUESTIONS IF YOU DON'T KNOW.
+ASSUMPTIONS ARE THE BIGGEST PITFALL IN SOFTWARE ENGINEERING.**